leventeblanar/NJE_Programfejleszt-_informatikus_z-r-vizsga_t-telek/1. Utility programok/docker_tutorial/docker_tutorial.md

 Containers:
 - Allow running multiple apps in isolation
 - lightweight
-- use os of the host
+- use OS of the host
 - start quickly
-- need less hardware resources
+- needs less hardware resources

 2. **Docker Architecture**
 - Client server architecture (client component that talks to the server component through a rest API. [server -> Docker Engine])